 New Forest Marathon

-Held in September; the New Forest Marathon has got to be one of the most naturally beautiful routes in the UK.
-The route meanders through New Forest National Park, featuring shaded woodland trails and open countryside.
+Held in September, the New Forest Marathon has got to be one of the most naturally beautiful routes in the UK.
+The route meanders through New Forest National Park, with all its secluded woodland trails and open countryside.
 It’s an ideal route for trail runners.

 Established in 1983, the New Forest Marathon has managed to maintain its community spirit despite impressive growth in participants and sponsorship.
-Their sister event the UK Trail Running Festival, which takes place at St Giles House, also attracts thousands of runners each year.
+Their sister event, The Chase Trail Run, which takes place at St Giles House, also attracts thousands of runners each year.
+This race adds an extra challenge in the last 100m, where the fastest participant can win a prize, meaning wherever you’re placed, you can still be a winner!

 The closest station to the New Forest Marathon is Brockenhurst, which you can reach with CrossCountry from stations like Southampton Central, Reading, and Winchester.